• Home

 Lamb Skewers with Sour Cream Dip

-Serve the skewers on their own with a crunchy cucumber salad
+Serve the skewers on their own with a crunchy cucumber salad.
+Our Greek Chicken Pasta Salad has the best homemade Greek vinaigrette.

 Or, stuff the juicy lamb and salad into some warm pita bread for a deliciously filling dinner.